naodhu/Social-Network/README.md

 The **NoSQL Challenge: Social Network API** is a robust and scalable API designed for a modern social network application.
 Built with cutting-edge technologies and utilizing the flexibility and performance of NoSQL databases, it provides a reliable and efficient backend for any social network project.

 ## Features
-- User registration and authentication
 - CRUD operations for user profiles
 - Adding and removing friends
+- Adding and removing reactions
-- Creating, updating, and deleting posts
+- Creating, updating, and deleting thoughts
-- Commenting on and reacting to posts
+- Creating, updating, and deleting users
-- Pagination and filtering for efficient data retrieval

 ## Technologies
 - Node.js